syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Appearance.md

 ![Xamarin iOS TreeView with styling](Images/TreeView_LevelStyle.png)

-# Right-to-left localization.
+# RTL.

- The TreeView supports right-to-left localization when the device language is set to right to left languages such as Arabic, Hebrew.
+ The TreeView supports right-to-left localization when the device language is set to right to left languages such as Arabic, Hebrew or by changing device layout direction.

 N> If you need to customize the [Adapter](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~Adapter.html) with your custom views, you need to layout views in application based on device layout direction to respond for right-to-left localization.